 Small breed dogs and large breed dogs have different nutritional needs.
-Large breed dogs are more prone to musculoskeletal problems than smaller breeds, and so they often require food with different balances of certain nutrients to promote musculoskeletal health, especially as puppies.
-Small breed dogs, on the other hand, can choke on large-sized kibble and have their own nutritional requirements.
+Large breed dogs are more prone to musculoskeletal problems than smaller breeds, and so they often require large-breed dog food with different balances of certain nutrients to promote musculoskeletal health, especially as puppies.
+Small breed dogs, on the other hand, can choke on large-sized kibble and have their own nutritional requirements that can be accommodated with a small-breed dog food.
 Research your dog’s breed to find out if there are any additional nutritional requirements you should be aware of.

 Best Dog Food for Puppies

 Your puppy requires a different nutrient balance than an adult dog.
-This is especially true for large breed puppies, as their growth needs to be monitored carefully to prevent bone and joint problems.
+This is especially true for large breeds.
+Feeding a large breed puppy food can help, as their growth needs to be monitored carefully to prevent bone and joint problems.
 Other puppies do well on both “puppy food” and food labeled “for all life stages.”
 The best food for your puppy depends on your puppy’s size and breed.
 Always consult your veterinarian for recommendations on puppy feeding, and advice on how to switch puppies to adult dog food.

 Best Food for Dogs With Special Dietary Needs

 Allergies, sensitive stomachs, and dietary restrictions affect dogs, as well as people.
 Feeding dogs with special dietary needs can be tricky.
 Your best course of action is to consult your veterinarian for advice about the dog food that best helps with their condition.

 Best Dry Dog Food